Health Education Specialist

 - Health education focuses on prevention of illness and disease.

 - Health education reduces costly premature death and disability.

 - Health education reduces the financial and human costs of medical treatment.

 What is a Certified Health Education Specialist?

-A Certified Health Education Specialist (CHES®) is an individual that meets eligibility requirements and passes a competency-based exam of skills and knowledge of the Seven Areas of Responsibility of Health Education Specialists.
+A Certified Health Education Specialist (CHES®) is an individual that meets eligibility requirements and passes a competency-based exam of skills and knowledge of the Eight Areas of Responsibility of Health Education Specialists.

 MCHES® is a master’s degree level certification that includes a set of advanced eligibility requirements.
 Certification is provided by the National Commission for Health Education Credentialing.
 This certification requires an ongoing commitment to continuing education.

 Sign up to get SOPHE news and information